 - No special cleaning is necessary.
 Demodex mites are not an environmental hazard.
 They do not run around the house nor can they infect, contaminate or bother anything or anyone.

-Consider treating your dog at night.
-The following is not supported by official data but is still share-worthy.
-Some customers report that Mite Avenge delivers a better kill rate at night, when mites are closest to the surface or on the move.
+- Consider treating your dog at night.
+Mite Avenge delivers a better kill rate at night, when mites are closest to the surface or on the move.
 For this to be effective the dog must be in dark environment for at least 2 hours prior to beginning treatment to give the slowpokes time to move towards the surface.
 Pre-dawn or late evening treatments are popular with people using this trick.

 - Bear in mind that with Demodectic mites, due to the nature of their habitat, it is impossible to kill more than a layer or so of mites per application.
 It’s sort of like peeling off the layers of an onion.
 This is why it’s important to apply Mite Avenge 2X a week.
 Frequent applications knock down the number of egg-laying adults faster and limit the spread of migrating mites.
 It also helps push through the discomfort of die-off effect that may occur if your dog is sensitive to all the toxins that dying mites release.